 - Line a cookie sheet with foil.

-- Turn often to insure the skin blisters evenly.
+- Turn often to ensure the skin blisters evenly.

 - Alternatively, use your BBQ grill.
 I've heard this is a lot easier and ensures a more even roast.